mattneary/attention/README.md

 Attention is the key mechanism of the transformer architecture that powers GPT and other LLMs.
-This project exposes the attention weights of an LLM run, aggregated into a matrix.
+This project exposes the attention weights of an LLM run, aggregated into a single matrix by averaging across layers and attention heads.

 Here's an example of what the matrix output of this project will look like: